Interviewing doctors: How to get a great healthcare story

 - Organize your questions.
 If your interview will be very brief, ask your most important questions first—in case time runs out.
 Ask the doctor if you can follow up by email, in case you do run out of time or need to clarify something during your writing.

 - Leave no stones unturned.
 As you near the end of your interview, start winding down by asking a reflection question.
 This helps the doctor synthesize the information and get to the heart of the message.
 For instance, “We’ve talked about a lot of things.
 What do you hope people will remember?”

 End by asking if there's anything the doctor would like to add that wasn't discussed in the interview.
 You never know if you've missed an important question or area of interest.

 Telling healthcare stories—it's what we do.

 Coffey writers understand how to give doctors a human face that makes your brand shine.
-We've been creating exceptional content for decades.
+We've been telling stories and creating exceptional content for decades.
 To learn how we can help promote your doctors, give us a call at 888.805.9101 or email us.